lauramayol/crypto_signal/README.md

 ### Support

-If you are having issues, please let me know.
+If you are having issues, please let me know by posting on Issue Tracker.